 Kaiser Permanente recognizes the importance of engaging in public policy work in order to advance an economy where chemicals used in commerce are not harmful to humans or the environment.
 Kaiser Permanente’s environmental stewardship officer, Kathy Gerwig, has testified before U.S. Senate and House committees about Kaiser Permanente’s efforts to curb the use of potentially toxic chemicals.

 Kaiser Permanente also supports safer chemicals through research.
 The organization’s Division of Research frequently conducts studies exploring the connection between exposure to harmful chemicals and their impact on health.
 A recent study published in the journal Human Reproduction, looked at the effect of high levels of workplace exposure to Bisphenol-A, or BPA, on the male reproductive system in humans.
 Kaiser Permanente works to publicize findings such as these and to assure that our medical facilities are free from such toxins.

 What you can do

-- Because children are particularly vulnerable to toxicants, Kaiser Permanente has developed a Green Parenting Guide for creating environmentally friendly surroundings for newborn children.
+- Did you know children are particularly vulnerable to toxicants?
+Kaiser Permanente’s Green Parenting Guide has helpful tips to create environmentally friendly surroundings for newborn children.

 - Common household items such as paints, cleaners, oils, batteries, and pesticides contain hazardous components.
-Although we cannot completely stop using hazardous products, we can make sure that leftovers are managed properly.
-The best way to handle household hazardous waste is to give leftovers to someone else to use.
+Although we cannot completely stop using hazardous products, we can make sure unused supplies are managed properly.
+The best way to handle household hazardous waste is to give the surplus to someone else to use.
 Many communities have set up collection programs to keep hazardous products out of landfills and combustors.
 More than 3,000 household hazardous waste (HHW) collection programs exist in the United States.
 Find out more about HHW.